-Two entries in the Smithsonian Catalog.
-One was collected from Kentucky, the other is unknown.
+There are two entries in the Smithsonian Catalog.
+One of them was collected from Kentucky; the other is unknown.

-I would like to express my deepest appreciation to John A. Harper for his peer review of this paper, for his help in educating me in invertebrate paleontology, and for originally pointing out the Pine Creek locality in which the majority of these specimens have been recovered.
+I want to express my most profound appreciation to John A. Harper for his peer review of this paper, for his help in educating me in invertebrate paleontology, and for pointing out the Pine Creek locality in which the majority of these specimens are from.